Looking for ways to have fun in the UK? Search no more!

 - Emails between you and your university showing that you have informed them of your absence

 - Contact details for the Chevening Secretariat and your university

-Please note that Chevening is unable to provide any advice on the visa process for countries outside the UK that you intend to visit, including countries in the Schengen Area.
+Please note that Chevening is unable to provide any advice on the visa process for countries outside the UK that you intend to visit.
 An international adviser at your university may be able to help you with this.

 Some of you may already be considering places in the UK to visit during your Chevening year.
 As a student, you are eligible to purchase a Young Person’s Railcard which will give up to 1/3 off rail prices throughout the UK.
 Please consult the website to find out more about the railcard.
 To get the best prices on train tickets in the UK, you do need to plan in advance and book your tickets early.
 Due to Covid-19, some areas of the UK may experience local lockdowns, so please check carefully before travelling.